-This course allows the student to develop a working knowledge of a web site programming software package such as FrontPage.
+Allows the student to develop a working knowledge of a web site programming software package such as FrontPage.
 The student will plan, design, build and publish an easy to navigate web site.
 Good design fundamentals will be covered.

 CISX 2010 MCSE II-Windows 2000 Server